Wyoming Online Gambling Laws – Legal or Illegal?

 If you’re after a bit of a flutter in Wyoming, your legal options are reasonably tightly constrained, yet widening for all that.
 Pari-mutuel horse-racing wagers, including simulcast wagers, have been available since 2011.
 There’s a fair amount of charitable bingo and raffle activity going on in the state, and there seems to be an allowance for social gambling provided the host takes no rake.
 According to some accounts mentioned above there is a relatively thriving pub poker scene with games operating according to this social game premise.
 There are also a small number of tribal casinos about, some of which offer table games alongside the ubiquitous electronic gambling.

 The big news in Wyoming is the recent legislation authorizing a lottery in the state, which will run for at least six years before the legislation is reassessed.
-This lottery will not offer scratch cards or any kind of instant games, nor will video lottery terminals be seen in the state, however the traditional ticket game forms will apparently be fully available to play from early 2014.
+This lottery will not offer scratch cards or any kind of instant games, nor will video lottery terminals be seen in the state, however the traditional ticket game forms have been available since early 2014.

 As for online gambling regulated by the state, this seems a dim possibility for now with nothing at all to be seen on the horizon.
 Many feel Wyoming is one of the least likely states to authorize any intra-state online gambling, pitching it just ahead of Utah in its order of probability.